Students DO NOT have to have a bank account with PNC Bank to receive their refund via direct deposit (ACH).

 We're happy to help you if you have questions about direct deposit or about your bill in general.
 Just e-mail us at firstname.lastname@example.org or call 859-572-5204.

 Once the Direct Deposit refund appears on your student account, the funds are transferred to your bank account within 2-3 business days.
 The processing time varies by banking institution.
-Benefits include: elimination of mailing time, address issues and checking theft.
+Benefits include: elimination of mailing time, address issues and theft of paper checks.

 Instructions can be found on the NKU website at Student Account Services Direct Deposit